aivaraleksiev/Sticky-notes.com/REST API documentation.md

 # Sticky-notes REST API documentation

+This is Sticky-notes' REST API Reference.
+It provides API documentation, request/response samples, and usage description.

 Based on [Define Note's REST API task](https://github.com/aivaraleksiev/Sticky-notes.com/issues/4)

 The business requierments that we need to met are: